 A payment will be outside the scope of VAT if unconnected to a supply of goods or services.
 In order to determine this, parties must differentiate between a payment of compensation on the one hand, and a payment of consideration on the other.
 Any payment made within an IP infringement settlement must be structured as purely compensatory in order for VAT to be omitted.
 This must be taken into account when parties are drafting the terms of a license.

 This blog does not give legal advice.
-For support in drafting IP licenses or in assessing whether VAT may be chargeable when amending or terminating them or in relation to IP infringements, please contact Carlton Daniel, IP/Commercial Partner, or Tim Jarvis, Tax Partner.
+For support in drafting IP licenses or in assessing whether VAT may be chargeable when amending or terminating them or in relation to IP infringements, please contact Carlton Daniel, IP/Commercial Partner.

 Written with support from trainees Moneek Chahal and Franki Scott.